What are RAPID numbers?

-The number itself is allocated based on a fairly simple system of measuring the distance along a road from the start to the property access/driveway.
+Council allocates a RAPID number by measuring the distance along a road from the start to the property access or driveway and dividing by ten.
 Every 20m length of road has two available possible numbers, one odd number for the left side, and one even number for the right side.
-The final number is then stuck onto a BLUE marker peg and installed at the driveway close to the boundary line or close to an existing mail box.
+The number is marked on a BLUE marker peg and installed at the driveway close to the boundary line or a mailbox.

 Why use RAPID numbers?

 In the past, there have been several numbering systems used on some of our main roads.
-This has caused problems for postal delivery and emergency services (Police, Fire and Ambulance), especially when you have "Main Road" being used for the road name and the numbers start and stop at each end of a town.
-In past towns like Kaiata, Dobson and Stillwater all had "Main Road" as the name used for the State Highway running through them, they also had individual numbering systems that started and stopped for the residential properties.
-That means they all had a "1 Main Rd", or a "6 Main Rd".
-This can cause great confusion especially when the emergency services dispatcher is in Christchurch and isn't familiar with our district.
+This has caused problems for emergency services (Police, Fire and Ambulance).
+For example, when "Main Road" is the road name and the numbers start and stop at each end of a town.
+In past, towns including Kaiata, Dobson, and Stillwater all had "Main Road" as the name used for the State Highway running through them, they also had individual numbering systems that started and stopped for the residential properties.
+That means they all had a "1 Main Rd", or a "6 Main Rd", which can cause confusion when the emergency services operator isn't familiar with rural areas.

-With the new RAPID system if you were to (for example) request an ambulance to 462 State Highway 7 Dobson, the ambulance officers know to travel 4.62km from Greymouth towards Dobson and look for a blue peg with "S7DO 0462" on it.
-The new system has been devised in order to Save Time & Save Lives.
+Note – because RAPID numbers are not used in urban areas, emergency services operators may not be familiar with a RAPID number alone, so always be prepared to also quote an address or further location information.
+For example, in a request for an ambulance to 462 State Highway 7 Dobson, the ambulance officers know to travel 4.62km from Greymouth towards Dobson and look for a blue peg with "S7DO 0462" on it.

 Who asks for or uses RAPID numbers?